HichamAgueny/multigpu_mpi_course/README.md

-# Multiple GPU Programming with MPI
+# GPU-aware MPI: Multiple GPU Programming for HPC systems

 This repository contains a series of examples and exercises designed to help you learn and practice multiple GPU programming with MPI, specifically GPU-aware MPI with OpenACC and OpenMP